Learn about the Montessori Brown Stair (Montessori Broad Stair) and how to present it.

 The Brown Stair uses linear objects, which gives it a slightly different overall purpose than the Pink Tower, however.

-Like most other Montessori activities, there is a built in control of error.
 The control of error with this activity is visual.

 (This post contains affiliate links.
 Purchasing from these links costs you nothing extra, but sends a few cents our way for website upkeep.)